By Grace Van Berkum, R.H.N.

 Look for a dry brush at your local health food store.
 Make sure it has natural bristles (as opposed to nylon or other synthetics) and a long handle so you can reach all those hard-to-get-places on your body.
 You can get an inexpensive small complexion skin brush for your face, and a long handled larger brush for your entire body.
 You want to start off very gently for the first couple weeks until your skin gets used to it.
 If there are patches of eczema, skin eruptions, or any other skin condition, avoid brushing the affected areas.

-It’s an invigorating way to start the day!
+It’s an invigorating way to start the day.
+You will see for yourself!